 Couple to wed after losing nearly 600 pounds together

-In this combination photo of images provided by Andrea Massella, Massella appears before and after losing significant body weight.
+In this combination photo of images provided by Ronnie Brower, Brower is seen before and after losing 458 pounds.
+For four years Brower dieted and worked out three hours a day.

 Comments